juanca/blog/articles/react-component-architecture.md

 #### How?

-In this example, the `ConnectedTextField` component is used to pull the input value from the store and push a new input value to the store -- as long as the `PresentationalTextField` component has the `onChange` and `value` **property interfaces**.
+In this example, the `ConnectedTextField` component is used to pull the input value from the store and push a new input value to the store -- as long as the `PresentationalTextField` component has the `onChange` and `value` **properties interface**.
 Utilizing this pattern reinforces the importance of designing a robust `props` interface for components.
 A higher-order connected component binds certain `props` to the getters and setters of the store.